Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-In \refFig{ranking_losses}, we report the preferences for the individual methods when compared to all other training strategies, including different loss functions i.e., $\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_{G}^{L2}$, and $\mathcal{L}_{G^*}^{L2}$.
-Regarding the experiment with experts (left), $\mathcal{L}_{G^*}^{LPIPS}$ gained the highest preference of 38\% ($p < 0.001$) while $\mathcal{L}_G^{L2}$ received lowest amount of preference (24\%, $p < 0.001$).
-When divided into classes, $\mathcal{L}_{G^*}^{LPIPS}$ and $\mathcal{L}_{G^*}^{L2}$ were preferred the most for natural images: 41\% ($p < 0.001$) and 37\% ($p = 0.003$), respectively.
-Other methods reached lower preference levels - 22\% for $\mathcal{L}_G^{LPIPS}$ ($p < 0.001$) and 20\% for $\mathcal{L}_G^{L2}$ ($p < 0.001$).
-For architecture images, the results show the favor for $\mathcal{L}_G^{LPIPS}$ (37\%, $p = 0.005$) and $\mathcal{L}_{G^*}^{LPIPS}$ (35\%, $p = 0.032$).
+\refFig{ranking_losses} shows the preferences for the individual methods compared with those for all other training strategies, including different loss functions, i.e., $\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_{G}^{L2}$, and $\mathcal{L}_{G^*}^{L2}$.
+In the experiment with experts (left), $\mathcal{L}_{G^*}^{LPIPS}$ attained the highest preference of 38\% ($p < 0.001$) while $\mathcal{L}_G^{L2}$ recorded the lowest preference (24\%, $p < 0.001$).
+When divided into classes, $\mathcal{L}_{G^*}^{LPIPS}$ and $\mathcal{L}_{G^*}^{L2}$ were the most preferred methods for natural images, with values of 41\% ($p < 0.001$) and 37\% ($p = 0.003$), respectively.
+The other methods had lower preference values - 22\% for $\mathcal{L}_G^{LPIPS}$ ($p < 0.001$) and 20\% for $\mathcal{L}_G^{L2}$ ($p < 0.001$). $\mathcal{L}_G^{LPIPS}$ was the most preferred on architecture images (37\%, $p = 0.005$), followed by $\mathcal{L}_{G^*}^{LPIPS}$ (35\%, $p = 0.032$).
 The $\mathcal{L}_{G^*}^{L2}$ was selected the fewest number of times (21\%, $p < 0.001$).
-All $p$-values were computed using binomial test, the remaining results did not show any statistical significance.
-The repeated experiment with naive people (right) estimated a different threshold as a function of guiding samples needed for a proper foveated reconstruction.
-Particularly, the values related to \SI{8}{\degree} and \SI{14}{\degree} changed from 9.09 to 7.93 and from 6.89 to 4.57, respectively.
-This means that, for a standard observer, the number of samples needed to generate an image with a fixed quality, is higher than the amount needed for an expert observer.
-The texture synthesis is the initial step of our pipeline.
-For this reason, we trained all our networks again.
-Then we repeated the validation experiment with the new reconstruction.
+All $p$-values were computed by using the binomial test, and the remaining results were not statistically significant.
+The experiment, when repeated with naive participants (right), yielded a different threshold as a function of the guiding samples needed for the appropriate foveated reconstruction.
+In particular, the values related to \SI{8}{\degree} and \SI{14}{\degree} changed from 9.09 to 7.93, and from 6.89 to 4.57, respectively.
+This means that for a standard observer, the number of samples needed to generate an image of fixed quality is higher than the samples needed for an expert observer.
+Texture synthesis was the initial step of our pipeline.
+For this reason, we trained all our networks again and we repeated the validation experiment with the new reconstruction.
 The results are presented in \refTbl{preferences_ours_new} and \refFig{ranking_losses} (right).
-The new experiments show that, while we maintain a slight advantage with $\mathcal{L}_{G^*}^{LPIPS}$ over the standard method on the nature images, our reconstructions are worst on the architectural images.
+The new experiments showed that while our technique maintained a slight advantage through $\mathcal{L}_{G^*}^{LPIPS}$ over the standard method on nature images, our reconstructions delivered the worst performance on architecture images.